We got the idea for the display case shelf out of an old book called Woodworking for Kids. With a few tweaks and updates, we came up with this!

 Smooth out the ends of your cuts with a piece of sandpaper.
 We love using spruce because it's generally naturally smooth enough that it doesn't require much sanding.
-If you do end up with a rough piece, give it a once over with the 150 and then with the 220 sandpaper.
+If you do end up with a rough piece, give it a once-over with 150-grit and then 220-grit sandpaper.

-First we're going to construct the frame of the shelf.
+First, we're going to construct the frame of the shelf.
 Take the two 22 ¼" and the two 18" pieces.
 The 18" pieces will be your top and bottom and will be on the outside of the side pieces.
-With the 3/32" bit drill through the top piece into the side piece, making two holes.
-Fasten in two 2 ½" screws.
+With the 3/32" bit, drill through the top piece into the side piece, making two holes.
+Fasten in two 2" screws.
 Repeat drilling and screwing on the other side of the top piece.
 You can now turn the display case upside down and attach the bottom piece using the same method as on top.

 When the frame is put together it's time to do a dry fit.
 This will be a good time to make any necessary adjustments to the pieces.
-Taking the two longest shelves arrange them horizontally and vertically inside the frame.
-Fit in the three smaller shelves wherever you like the look of them.
+Arrange the two longest shelves horizontally and vertically inside the frame.
+Fit the three smaller shelves wherever you like the look of them.
 Cut any pieces down to size if needed.

 Take the pieces out and attach the two longest shelves together.
 Pre-dill two holes down through the horizontal shelf into the vertical shelf lined up with the pencil marks.
 Apply a small bead of glue on the end of the vertical shelf before you secure the pieces with 2" screws.
 Fit the pieces back into the frame to make sure they still fit well.

 Attach each additional shelf individually in the same manner fitting it back inside of the frame after each addition.
 The position of your shelves may need to shift slightly, or you may need to make a few more minor cuts.